layabox/layaair-doc/English/LayaAir_AS3/3D/examples/roleScriptControl/readme.md

-### Role control script component
+### Character control script component

 Component functions are powerful, and scripts inherit components.
 For important attributes and methods, please refer to the script component of “technical document - LayaAir3D”

 Script component development model provides us with another set of ways of thinking.
 Unlike inheritance, it is more flexible and can be added, removed and assembled at any time to achieve the desired effect, and can be completely separated from control and display.
 Developers can try this method more.

-In this case, the role control uses the script component method, in the script, we mainly perform the following functions.
+In this case, the character control uses the script component method, in the script, we mainly perform the following functions.

-1. get the script belongs to the role of animation components, for the control of animation, in the override component _start () method to obtain animation components.
+1. get the script belongs to the character of animation components, for the control of animation, in the override component _start () method to obtain animation components.

-2. role animation, walk, standby, attack method separation, role animation to complete event monitoring.
+2. character animation, walk, standby, attack method separation, character animation to complete event monitoring.

-3. the role collision detection, in the script update method _update (), the role of location ray and walking area collision detection, judge whether the role is blocked.
+3. the character collision detection, in the script update method _update (), the character of location ray and walking area collision detection, judge whether the character is blocked.

-4. role update, in the script update method _update (), access to rocker angle, attack button, and according to its properties to control the role of animation switching.
+4. character update, in the script update method _update (), access to rocker angle, attack button, and according to its properties to control the character of animation switching.

 5. the camera follows the displacement of the movement of the characters to update the displacement synchronously.